projectcalico/calico/security/protect-hosts.md

 This parameter works at the IP table level, where you can specify packet behavior to **Drop** (default), **Accept**, or **Return**.

-To change this parameter for all hosts, edit the **FelixConfiguration** object named “default.”
+To change this parameter for all hosts, edit the **FelixConfiguration** object named "default."

 1. Get a copy of the object to edit.